You might have run into situations where you're calling asynchronous code inside

 - The callbacks attached to

-in some environments (Node.js).
-It is faster than setTimeout
+setTimeout in some environments (Node.js).
+It is faster than setTimeout but

 still runs after microtasks: